Specifications of a Cellular Modem

 What is a Modem?

-The word "modem" was originally short for modulator/demodulator - and back during the earliest days of the internet, dial-up modems connected the digital world of computers to the audio world of telephone lines, turning data into sound and back again.
+The word "modem" was originally short for modulator/demodulator.
+In the earliest days of the Internet, dial-up modems connected the digital world of computers to the audio world of telephone lines, turning data into sound and back again.

-A cellular modem is doing basically the same thing - translating between the digital world inside your smartphone, hotspot, or router and the analog world of radio broadcasts over the cellular antennas.
+A cellular modem does basically the same thing—it converts the digital world inside your smartphone, hotspot, or router to the world of radio broadcasts over the cellular antennas.

-Modern 5G cellular modems can transmit and receive on up to five (or more!) radio channels simultaneously and using four antennas simultaneously, all while processing gigabits of data per second.
+Modern 5G cellular modems can transmit and receive on up to five (or more!) radio channels simultaneously and using four or more antennas simultaneously, all while processing gigabits of data per second.

-It is pretty amazing to think how far cellular technology has come in just the past decade - and the technology continues to evolve extremely rapidly.
+It is amazing to think how far cellular technology has come in just the past decade, and it continues to evolve extremely rapidly.

-So, what makes one cellular modem so much different than another?
-It all comes down to the technology inside, which are defined by a cellular modem's specifications.
+So, what makes one cellular modem so different from another?
+It all comes down to the technology inside, which is defined by the modem's specifications.

 Things to consider: